Difficulties in diagnosing the paraovarian cyst torsion in children: two clinical cases as an example

 Abstract

-BACKGROUND: Presentation of clinical case data will help improve diagnostics and management, as well as tactics of surgical treatment of adolescent girls with torsion of the uterine appendages.
+The discussed clinical cases will help to improve diagnostics, management, and tactics of surgical treatment of adolescent girls with diagnosed uterine appendage torsion.

 About the authors